bird-house/birdy/docs/source/installation.rst

 Or install the anaconda package::

-   $ conda install -c https://conda.binstar.org/birdhouse birdhouse-birdy
+   $ conda install -c birdhouse birdhouse-birdy